IHE/ITI.Scheduling/input/pagecontent/volume-1.md

 #### 55.1.2.1 Find Potential Appointments [ITI-115]

-This transaction searches for availability for a future appointment(s) using the Find Appointments operation.
+This transaction searches for availability for one or more future appointments using the Find Appointments operation.
-{%include FindAppointments-note.md%}

-For more details see the detailed [transaction description](ITI-115.html)
+For more details see the [transaction description](ITI-115.html) and the corresponding [operation definition](./OperationDefinition-appointment-find.html).

 #### 55.1.2.2 Hold Appointment [ITI-116]